inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/205-map-projection-basics.rst

 We’ve talked a little bit about Coordinate Reference Systems (CRSs) previously, but haven’t covered it in depth.
-In this chapter, we’ll look more at what a CRS means practically, and how it affects our work in QGIS.
+In this module, we’ll look more at what a CRS means practically, and how it affects our work in QGIS.

 1. Coordinate Reference Systems (CRS)